AlexStrNik/JSTE/jste/Readme.md

 ## TODO:
 - ~~Connection class between page script, template engine, and express app~~
 - ~~Add playground~~
-- Add suntax plugins for InteliJ and Atom
+- Add suntax plugins for InteliJ, VSCode and Atom

 # We hope that you will like it.
 ### Created by  [@AlexStrNik](https://telegram.me/alexstrnik)